mayankdutta/programming_basics/configuration.md

 ### version management
 - to tackle the frequent changes
 - version control mechanism can be used to maintain multiple versions of a software project or files or documents.
+- it allow user
+	- to lock file so they can only edited by one person. (*forcing serialized change to any given file*)
+	- track changes to file
+	- to instant recall of any work from any point in time.
+- maintain instant audit rail on each & every file.

 #### adv